Car Audio Installation Certification and Training Program Info

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment of all electrical and electronics installers and repairers are predicted to grow 3% for the years 2010 through 2020 (www.bls.gov).
-Median annual wages for motor vehicle electronic equipment installers and repairers were $31,340 in 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of all electrical and electronics installers and repairers are predicted to decrease by 4% for the years 2014 through 2024 (www.bls.gov).
+Median annual wages for motor vehicle electronic equipment installers and repairers were $31,020 in 2014.

 Certification and Continuing Education Information